My Main Page with Links to My Other

 Our "heroes" entertain, producing idle consumption goods

-little more than over coached robots.
-Athletes are drilled on dealing with situations from answering media questions to zone
+rather than moral results.
+Professional athletes, he notes, are robotized by over coaching.
+Athletes are drilled on dealing with situations from media questions to zone

-Morality should be a major part of culture.
-Now culture merely means entertainment and despicable backdoor moralities.
-Stivers criticizes familism and bourgeois morality, the former for being isolationist,
+Good morality should be a major part of culture.
+Now culture merely means entertainment and despicable moralities.
+Stivers criticizes familism and bourgeois morality, the former for personal life isolationism,

-the latter for group-think actions that avoid evils out of prudence, with
+the latter for groupthink, actions that avoid evils out of mere prudence, with

 little love for the good.
-Many individuals collapse morality into mere etiquette and
+Many individuals collapse morality into etiquette and

 compliance with laws.